 If you're having a hard time getting started with this practice of gratitude and being more mindful, here are some additional resources:

-- Tips for Staying Sane During Trying Times
+- Coping with Chaos: Tips for Staying Sane During Trying Times (Podcast Episode)

 With practice, you'll come to see that there is so much for which to be grateful for.
 So if you're ready to feel just a little bit more happy today and each day after, go ahead and give yourself permission to try these tips out.
 You deserve it!